TVCache/TVCache/train/README.md

 Caches tool results in a thread-safe dictionary keyed by `(function_name, argument)`.
 Cache is shared across rollouts within a batch but does not persist across batches.

-### With TVCache (prefix-tree caching)
+### With TVCache (TCG caching)

 ```bash
 ./run.sh train_with_tvcache.py
 ```

-Uses `AsyncSemanticStatefulExecutor` to maintain a prefix tree of tool call sequences per data point.
+Uses `AsyncSemanticStatefulExecutor` to maintain a Tool Call Graph of tool call sequences per data point.
 Supports environment forking, prefix reuse across epochs, and warmup of the next batch's environments.

 ## Training Configuration